geoprism/Cars.com-webscraper/README.md

 # Cars.com-webscraper
 Help first time car buyers

-My app scrapes data from a car listings via Cars.com.
-It then exports data to an excel sheet where user can manipulate data/notice trends.
+My app scrapes data from car listings via Cars.com.
+It then exports data to an excel sheet where users can manipulate data/notice trends.
 This will serve helpful for first time buyers or any car buyers for that matter, to know the true price of a certain vehicle they are looking for.